FelipeBudinich/Effect/README.md

-# Impact
+# Effect

-Impact is an HTML5 Game Engine.
+Effect is a fork of Impact, an HTML5 Game Engine.
 More info & documentation: http://impactjs.com/

 Various example games to get you started are available on http://impactjs.com/download